-Some recent Subaru models have an external factory harman/kardon amplifier and speakers (you can tell by the "harman/kardon" emblems on all the speakers).
-The amp is located under one of the front seats in most models, or under the rear parcel shelf in 2015–up WRX and STi, drives all of the car's main speakers and subwoofer.
+Some recent Subaru models have an external factory harman/kardon amplifier and speakers (you can tell by the "harman/kardon" emblems on all of your car's speakers).
+The amp, located under one of the front seats in most models, or under the rear parcel shelf in 2015–up WRX and STi, drives all of the car's main speakers and subwoofer.

 It had been widely thought that the OEM HUs in these cars sent line-level (low level, un-amplified) signals to the h/k amp.
 However, people have found that the HUs actually are still outputting high-level (amplified) signals — the HU could be connected directly to speakers.

 On the the 2009 Legacy/Outback HU models P-206UHB and P-206UNB, the manufacturer's label shows that the outputs are 10,000 ohms (instead of the typical 4 or 8 ohms).
-I suspect that the OEM HUs in other car models with the h/k system have the same difference.
+I suspect that the OEM HUs in other car models with the h/k system have the same characteristic.

-If you would prefer to use your new HU's line outs to the OEM h/k amp, I offer a 20-pin harness with male RCA plugs instead of plain speaker wires (similar to Metra 70-7553, except with the added SWC wires — I have that available).
+To connect your new HU's line outs to the OEM h/k amp, I offer a 20-pin harness with male RCA plugs instead of plain speaker wires (similar to Metra 70-7553, except with the added SWC wires — I have that available).
 The RCA plugs are color-coded the same as the car stereo speaker wire color codes:

 Constant Power Wire (YELLOW)